MooersLab/dsd4xtals/README.md

 <p align="center"><img src="images/codings.png" style="min-width: 110px;"></p>

 The assignment of the runs to the wells (see below) should be randomized upon each new use of the experimental design.
-Instructions are include in the spreadsheet on how to randomize the assignment of the runs to the wells.
+Instructions are included in the spreadsheet on randomizing the runs' assignment to the wells.
 There is a column of random numbers that are used to randomize the assignment of treatments to wells.
-After the rows are sorted based on the random numbers, a new set of random numbers is automatically generated and are ready for use in another round of randomization.
+After the rows are sorted based on the random numbers, a new set of random numbers is automatically generated and ready for use in another round of randomization.

 <p align="center"><img src="images/wellsA.png" style="width: 90vw; min-width: 110px;"></p>

 The results response that we seek to maximize is crystal size.
-In my lab, we use the longest length of the longest crystal.
+In my lab, we use the most extended length of the longest crystal.
-This crystal is the one that is most apt to be cryo protected successfully.
+This crystal is the one that is most apt to be cryo-protected successfully.
 We record this information in a scoresheet (see below) by date.